cinemascience/pycinema-readthedocs/docs/source/plugin.rst

 How to Assemble a Cinema Export pipeline in ParaView
 ----------------------------------------------------

 Now let's use these filters to export a cinema database from ParaView.
+First, make sure that the Cinema Plugin is loaded.
+From the menu, choose *Tools -> Manage Plugins...*.
+Find the *CinemaExport* plugin and click the arrow at the left side to open the pluging options.
+Select the plugin by clicking on the name, then click the ``Auto Load`` button.
+Next, click the ``Load Selected`` button, then close the window.

+To create a Cinema export workflow:

 - Create a sphere source.